dockstore/dockstore-ui/app/docs/getting-started-with-dockstore.md

 ![Refresh tools](docs/linking2.png)

-Below, GitHub, BitBucket and Quay.io accounts have been linked, it is necessary for at least the GitHub account be linked in order to perform regular account activities.
+Below, GitHub, BitBucket, GitLab and Quay.io accounts have been linked, it is necessary for at least the GitHub account be linked in order to perform regular account activities.

 ![Link accounts completed](docs/linking3.png)